yinpu/LLM-TrainHub/README.md

 - ✅ **llm-embedding**: A project to generate embeddings using LLMs.
   - ✅ Fine-tune LLM parameters to generate embeddings.
-  - ✅ Freeze LLM parameters and add a fully connected adaptor layer to generate embeddings.
+  - ✅ Freeze LLM parameters and add a fully connected Adapter layer to generate embeddings.

 - ⏳ **LLM Full-Parameter SFT**: Full parameter supervised fine-tuning of large language models.